-Japanese musician and composer YOSHIKI joined forces with the Los Angeles Dodgers Foundation (LADF), Roki Sasaki and Yoshinobu Yamamoto to support wildfire relief efforts in both the United States and Japan.
+Japanese musician and composer YOSHIKI joined forces with the Los Angeles Dodgers Foundation (LADF), Roki Sasaki, and Yoshinobu Yamamoto to support wildfire relief efforts in the United States and Japan.

 Each music score has been placed in an elegant frame and will be auctioned separately by LADF through April 28 to benefit those affected by the devastating wildfires in Los Angeles and Ofunato, Japan.

-The initiative is especially meaningful for Sasaki, who grew up in Ofunato and anxiously watched from afar as the city battled its worst forest fires in over 30 years.
+The initiative is significant for Sasaki, who grew up in Ofunato and anxiously watched from afar as the city battled its worst forest fires in over 30 years.

 Sasaki, who tragically lost his father and grandparents in the 2011 Great East Japan earthquake and tsunami, has personally contributed 10 million yen in cash and 5 million yen in supplies to the relief effort.
 The Dodgers matched his donation with an additional 15 million yen, reinforcing their commitment to global humanitarian aid.